The more we learn about gum disease through research, the more we understand the need for preventive dentistry.

 3.)
 Eat a Balanced Diet

 Nothing helps more in preventing gum disease than maintaining a healthy diet.
-Be sure to avoid sugary foods and drinks as they lead to tooth decay and gum damage.
+Be sure to avoid sugary foods and drinks as they lead to tooth decay and gum irritation.
 Eating a balanced and nutritious diet filled with vitamins and minerals boosts your immunity and helps ward off many diseases, including gum disease.

 4.)
 Drink More Water